top of page

 The World Health Organization

-EMDR is used effectively for all traumatic experiences such as assault, motor vehicle accidents, war and torture, natural disasters, victims of crime, sexual abuse and childhood neglect.
+EMDR is used effectively for all traumatic experiences such as assault, motor vehicle accidents, war and torture, natural disasters, victims of crime, sexual assault and childhood abuse/neglect.
 It is also increasingly used to treat complicated life adversities such as anxiety and panic, performance issues, addictions, phobias, stress, eating disorders, depression, anger, bullying, conflict, grief/loss, and chronic pain.
 To date, EMDR has helped an estimated half a million people of all ages relieve many types of psychological distress.
 EMDR is rapid, safe, and effective.

 EMDR essentially mobilizes the brain's own healing abilities.
 When bad things happen, they happen first to the body, then the emotions kick in, and then the brain starts to process the experience.
 You 'sleep on it', you think about it, you get support from friends & family, and after some time has passed, while you still remember the negative experience, you no longer feel upset about it.
 This is an example of the brain working the way it should.
 However, sometimes the processing gets stuck, and you don't have peace and experience distress.
 This is where EMDR comes in; it desensitizes and reprocesses negative memories and experiences.
 EMDR is an excellent way of releasing the pain from the past, to free up your resources for the present and future.